 A few sequels in the Fast and the Furious series are better than the original, but Fast Five is where the story really comes together and flourishes.
 The franchise started as a somewhat insubstantial summer blockbuster about fast cars, cops, and muscle men.
 But it turned a corner in Fast Five to include a much more gripping heist storyline, higher emotional stakes, and sharper dialogue.

 As a result, the audience's investment in the relationships between the so-called family at the franchise's center was greater than ever.
-Fast Five was intended to be the last film in the series, but it was so well-received that they've made three more since—and two additional films are currently in the works.
+Fast Five was intended to be the last film in the series, but it was so well-received that they've made four more since—and two additional films are currently in the works.

 While many successful sequels owe their victories to a new director or dipping their toes into a new genre, Addams Family Values sat firmly in the "if it ain't broke, don't fix it" camp.
-Building on the first movie's charmingly-eccentric universe, this sequel added hilarious scenes of Wednesday Addams at summer camp, a disturbingly-named newborn, and Joan Cusack as a murderous trophy wife.
+Building on the first movie's charmingly-eccentric universe, this sequel added hilarious scenes of Wednesday Addams at summer camp, a disturbingly named newborn, and Joan Cusack as a murderous trophy wife.
 Her monologue as she goes through a slideshow of her past victims is truly iconic.

 Blade Runner 2049